clij/clij2/reference.md

 Parameters (Java):
 ClearCLBuffer arg1, ClearCLBuffer arg2, Integer arg3, Integer arg4, Integer arg5

-<a name="translationRegistration"></a>
+<a name="touchMatrixToMesh"></a>
-## translationRegistration
+## touchMatrixToMesh

-Measures center of mass of thresholded objects in the two input images and translates the second image so that it better fits to the first image.
+Takes a pointlist with dimensions n*d with n point coordinates in d dimensions and a touch matrix of size n*n. and draws lines from all points to points if the corresponding pixel in the touch matrix is 1.

 Parameters (macro):
-Image input1, Image input2, Image destination
+Image pointlist, Image touch_matrix, Image mesh_destination

 Parameters (Java):
-ClearCLBuffer arg1, ClearCLBuffer arg2, double[] arg3
+ClearCLBuffer pointlist, ClearCLBuffer touch_matrix, ClearCLBuffer mesh_destination

 <a name="translationRegistration"></a>
 ## translationRegistration